2teaspoons white miso paste, optional - can be omitted but if you have some it's worth using it

 1teaspoondried thyme, you can use fresh instead if you have it and feel free to add more if you want a stronger type flavour

-Keep the garlic head all in once piece and slice about ¼ inch straight off the top of the whole garlic head exposing the inside of the cloves inside.
-Have a quick look at this guide if you are sure about how to do this.
+Keep the garlic head all in one piece (don't break off individual cloves) and slice about ¼ inch straight off the top, exposing the inside of the cloves inside.

-Take a square of tin foil and put the garlic head cut side down in the middle of the foil and wrap it tightly.
+Take a square of tin foil, grease it lightly with olive oil, then put the garlic head cut side down in the middle of the foil and wrap it tightly.

 Bake in the oven for around 40 minutes.
 After this time check it.
 It should be really soft if you give it a squeeze.
 Give it another 5 minutes or so if it's not.
 Once completely soft remove from the oven and allow to cool in the foil.

-While the garlic is roasting, heat a sauté pan over a medium low heat with the olive oil (or a few tablespoons of water).
+While the garlic is roasting, heat a sauté pan over a medium low heat with the olive oil.
 Once hot add the sliced onion.
 Cook slowly for around 30 minutes, stirring frequently.
-If you use water you will need to add a few drops more here and there to stop the onions sticking.

 Add the tofu, nutritional yeast, white miso, vinegar and salt to a blender.

-Take the roasted garlic head and gently squeeze the garlic out of the papery skins and into the blender along with half of the onion and a few drops of the milk.
+Take the roasted garlic head and gently squeeze the garlic out of the papery skins and into the blender along with about half of the onion.

 Add the thyme and the rest of the onion and stir to distribute.
 If you prefer it completely smooth you can blend all the onion up into it.
 I like having some of the golden strands through mine for texture.